Texas: Precontact era

 The region was primarily controlled by the Spanish until the Texas Revolution.
 They were most interested in relationships with the Caddo, who were - like the Spanish - a settled, agricultural people.
 Several Spanish missions were opened in Caddo territory, but a lack of interest in Christianity among the Caddo meant that few were converted.
 Positioned between French Louisiana and Spanish Texas, the Caddo maintained relations with both, but were closer with the French.
 After Spain took control of Louisiana, most of the missions in eastern Texas were closed and abandoned.
 The United States obtained Louisiana following the 1803 Louisiana Purchase and began convincing tribes to self-segregate from whites by moving west; facing an overflow of native peoples in Missouri and Arkansas, they were able to negotiate with the Caddo to allow several displaced peoples to settle on unused lands in eastern Texas.
 These included the Muscogee, Houma Choctaw, Lenape and Mingo Seneca, among others, who came to view the Caddoans as saviors.

 The different temperaments of Native American tribes directly affected the fates of the European explorers and settlers coming to the area.
 Friendly tribes taught newcomers how to grow local crops, prepare foods, and hunt wild game, while warlike tribes resisted the settlers.
 Prior treaties with the Spanish forbade either side from militarizing its native population in any potential conflict between the two nations.
 Several outbreaks of violence between Native Americans and Texans started to spread in the prelude to the Texas Revolution.
 Texans accused tribes of stealing livestock.
 While no proof was found, those in charge of Texas at the time attempted to publicly blame and punish the Caddo, with speculation that the U.S. government was trying to keep them in check this way.
 The Caddo never turned to violence because of the situation, except in cases of self-defense.

 By the 1830s, the U.S. had drafted the Indian Removal Act, which was used to facilitate the Trail of Tears.
 Fearing retribution, Indian Agents all over the eastern U.S. tried to convince all Indigenous peoples to uproot and move west.
 This included the Caddo of Louisiana and Arkansas.
-The first president of Texas, Sam Houston, aimed to cooperate and make peace with Native tribes, but his successor, Mirabeau B. Lamar, took a much more hostile stance.
-Hostility towards Natives by white Texans prompted the movement of most Native populations north into what would become Indian Territory (modern Oklahoma).
+The first president of Texas, Sam Houston, aimed to cooperate and make peace with Native tribes, but his successor, Mirabeau B. Lamar, took a more hostile stance.
+Aggressive expansionism and systemic hostility by Anglo-Texan settlers, sanctioned by state policy, compelled the forced relocation of most indigenous populations to federal lands north of the Red River, culminating in the establishment of Indian Territory (present-day Oklahoma).
 Only the Alabama-Coushatta would remain in the parts of Texas subject to white settlement, though the Comanche would continue to control most of the western half of the state until their defeat in the 1870s and 1880s.